Rodolfoarv/Mars-Explorer-AI-with-Python-/README.md

 ## Group

-- Make the ant eat the crumbs to grab a leaf
 - Add the collision and random exploring individual implementation
+- Improve crumb recollection to not go back